Guidelines for Dance Research and Reconstruction

 A method that works well for me is creating file folders (either digital or paper) on subjects within my field.
 Some subjects are general, such as "The Gentleman's Bow," "The Language of Flowers" or "The Nineteenth Century Tango".
 Others are more detailed: "References to the Tilting of the Head in Waltzing", "Suggested Topics for Conversation in Quadrilles," "References to Women Prompting Dances in the Nineteenth Century."
 I read through each primary source with some 150 categories in mind, scan or photocopy each applicable reference, along with the source title, author and date, and drop the excerpt into the appropriate file.
 After cataloging hundreds of dance manuals this way, I have folders filled with references on a single subject, in chronological order, easy to find when needed.

 I would like to conclude by giving humble assurance that my rules, guidelines and a few examples of others' errors do not imply any superiority to other scholars.
 We're all still learning.
-Over the past three decades I have learned much through trial and error, and from fellow dance historians.
+Over the past four decades I have learned much through trial and error, and from fellow dance historians.
 My wish is simply to make this process easier for the reader by passing on some of what I have learned.